alinobari/text-compression/README.md

 #Python Compression/Encryption Application

-Only works with a .txt file
+Only works with a .txt file.
-The original textfile will be compressed to a .mtf file Only python 3
+The original textfile will be compressed to a .mtf file.
+Works with python 3.

 To Compress/Encrypt (Windows Command Line)